ktorch/ktorch/docs/tensors.rst

 - `zeros <https://pytorch.org/docs/stable/torch.html#torch.zeros>`_: returns a tensor filled with zeros

-Tensors are created using the above methods by supplying a mode symbol as the first argument to the same ``tensor`` api function.
+Tensors are created in the k interface using the above methods by supplying a mode symbol as the first argument to the same ``tensor`` api function.

 ::